The oddly soothing emerging subculture of couples-in-quarantine podcasts

 The greatest podcast presence of all time joins couples night

-Comedian and character actor Paul F. Tompkins has likely appeared on more episodes of other people’s podcasts (and been their single-best and most popular guest) than any other person in podcasting’s 15-year history.
+Comedian and character actor Paul F. Tompkins has likely appeared on more episodes of other people’s podcasts (and been their single best and most popular guest) than any other person in podcasting’s 15-year history.
 Including his own many podcasting projects over the years, he has logged, by the count of the kind of obsessive fan that the internet was born to serve, 1,685 hours, 44 minutes, and six seconds of being conversational and witty in people’s ears.

 Although the vast canon of Tompkins podcasting efforts should keep you sated through this quarantine, he also pulled the podcasting equipment out of the garage last week to introduce Stay F. Homekins, a “hopefully” limited series podcast with his wife, the actress Janie Haddad Tompkins.
 The couple’s playful banter may seem slightly elevated from what they’re like in real life, but the conversation always feels organic and relaxed.
-It’s like having on-demand access to the funniest, coolest couple you know, which may be exactly what you need when you’re alone or sequestered with your partner full time and a Zoom movie-watching party with your couple friends isn’t an option.
+It’s like having on-demand access to the funniest, coolest couple you know, which may be exactly what you need when you’re alone or sequestered with your partner full-time and a Zoom movie-watching party with your couple friends isn’t an option.

 The best couples coronapods are the friends we make along the way

 Although there’s something special about the intimacy of listening in on a married couple’s conversation, two very close friends checking in with one another is a pretty good simulacrum.
 Jason Stewart and Chris Black are internet famous as content creators who make their living as coastal elite brand strategists.
-On How Long Gone, Stewart, a DJ who had two long-running podcasts, Tall Tales and The Stew, recreates his frequent phone calls with Black (who has become a 21st Century Style Guy among a certain class of New York and Los Angeles people who work in a creative field and like mouthy white guys in their 30s to tell them what’s popping—like me).
+On How Long Gone, Stewart, a DJ who had two long-running podcasts, Tall Tales and The Stew, re-creates his frequent phone calls with Black (who has become a 21st Century Style Guy among a certain class of New York and Los Angeles people who work in a creative field and like mouthy white guys in their 30s to tell them what’s popping—like me).

 The duo’s chemistry is perfect right out of the gate, and their banter about workouts, diet, fashion, relationships, and internet culture is comforting in its normalcy (no fumbling here), even as its vapidity can be a bit jarring.
 When Black immediately knows the colorway of the Uggs house slippers that episode three’s guest, actress-model Hari Nef, packed to ride out the pandemic at her childhood home, it’s both impressive and shocking.
 But sometimes it’s nice to spend an hour with two friends without having to talk about flattening the curve, Dr. Fauci, and the political response to the economic aspect of the pandemic.